- Serves 4 to 5 in highball or fountain glasses, more in shorter glasses

-2) Other than knowing it contains sweetened condensed milk, the “guri-guri” recipe is a closely guarded family secret.
+2) All that is known for certain about the "guri-guri" is that it contains sweetened condensed milk.
+The rest of the recipe is a closely guarded family secret.

-3) After a sip, my six year old declared, “it does not look like it will be, but this is delicious!”
-Shortly followed by, “put this on the food52!”
+3) After one sip, my six-year-old declared, “It does not look like it will be, but this is delicious!,” shortly followed by, “Put this on the Food52!”

 5) Clearly, I have some issues.

-6) Finally, my youngest brother – who inspired my Dirty Chai Toddy, coined the name – did I mention he just got back from a semester abroad, including Amsterdam? (maybe your first instinct was right, after all.)
-Innuendo aside, I liked it because once everything is frozen (or nearly frozen - does condensed milk really freeze?), it is a cinch to put together.
+6) Finally, my youngest brother -- who inspired my Dirty Chai Toddy -- coined the name "The Pineapple Express."
+Did I mention he just got back from a semester abroad that included time in Amsterdam?
+(Maybe your first instinct about the drink was right, after all.)
+Innuendo aside, I like the drink because once everything is frozen, it is a cinch to put together.

-Note: For a description on cutting a pineapple see my recipe for a Mai Tai Tart: http://www.food52.com/recipes/10422_mai_tai_tart - gingerroot —gingerroot
+Note: For a description on cutting a pineapple, see my recipe for a Mai Tai Tart: http://www.food52.com/recipes... - gingerroot —gingerroot

 This was such a refreshing and tasty warm weather drink.
-I loved the combination of the pineapple, sweet milk and seltzer.
-With just the right sweetness and pinappley-zing, I am bound to make this many times this summer... and, if I happen to have a little dark rum sitting around, it may just end up in the mix, as well! - thethehappycook - thehappycook
+I loved the combination of the pineapple, sweet milk, and seltzer.
+With just the right sweetness and pinapple zing, I am bound to make this many times this summer.
+And, if I happen to have a little dark rum sitting around, it may just end up in the mix, as well! —Victoria Ross

-- Combine sweetened condensed milk, milk and vanilla in a shallow container.
+- Combine sweetened condensed milk, milk, and vanilla in a shallow container.
 Freeze until consistency is slushy, at least three or four hours.
-Similar to making a granita, rake the surface of mixture every hour or so with a fork.
-Mine was still a bit gooey, like condensed milk dotted with ice crystals.
+As you would with a granita, rake the surface of mixture every hour or so with a fork.
+After 4 hours mine was still a bit gooey, like condensed milk dotted with ice crystals.

-- When ready to make your drinks, whirl pineapple to desired consistency in a blender using ice crush function.
-I liked mine with a few little chunks of fruit.
+- When ready to make your drinks, blend the pineapple to desired consistency in a blender using the ice crush function.
+(I liked mine with a few little chunks of fruit.)
 This works best in batches, about a cup of fruit at a time.
 Transfer to a bowl as you go.

 - Fill each glass about halfway with icy crushed pineapple.
 For highball glasses, this is about a cup of fruit.
-Add 3 T of condensed milk mixture for highball or fountain glasses, or 2 T for shorter glasses.
+Add 3 tablespoons of the condensed milk mixture for highball or fountain glasses, or 2 tablespoons for shorter glasses.
 Top with cold sparkling mineral water or seltzer.
-Stir and taste – you can add more condensed milk mixture if you want it a little sweeter.
-Garnish with a rosemary sprig, if desired - it imparts a lovely woodsy aroma as you sip.
+Stir and taste (add more condensed milk mixture if you want it a little sweeter).
+Garnish with a rosemary sprig, if desired -- it imparts a lovely woodsy aroma as you sip.
 Enjoy!